jhammarstedt/katacoda-scenarios/ghactionDemo/step2.md

 >`EOM`

-We also need to define the Python dependencies required for our action by running:
+We also need to define the Python dependencies required for our action by running the following command in the terminal:
 ``` touch requirements.txt```

 Then edit the 'requirements.txt' file using your favorite text editor by inserting the following into the file: